modxorg/Docs/en/building-sites/resources/weblink.md

 Or, you could do it the other way around, have the Contact Us Resource in your unpublished "utility pages" folder, and put the Weblink to it in your top-level so it will show in the main menu.

-Originally a menu snippet would make the link to the Weblink itself, just as to any other MODx resource, thus causing the page to be loaded by the parser, triggering the redirect.
+Originally a menu snippet would make the link to the Weblink itself, just as to any other MODX resource, thus causing the page to be loaded by the parser, triggering the redirect.

 ## See Also